-Derivatives and Hedging Activities
+Hedging Activities

 The Company recognizes all derivatives as either assets or liabilities at fair value and these amounts are recorded in other assets or other liabilities in the Consolidated Balance Sheets.
 Additionally, the fair value adjustments will affect either accumulated other comprehensive income (loss) until the hedged item is recognized in earnings, or net income (loss) depending on whether the derivative instrument qualifies as a hedge for accounting purposes and, if so, the nature of the hedging activity.
+The Company uses derivatives for hedging purposes rather than speculation.
 The Company utilizes quotations from a third party to assist in the determination of these fair values.